HGustavs/LenaSYS/DuggaSys/microservices/microservice_connections.md

 ## Output Data and Format
 - Output: success
    - Type: bool
-   - Description: Describe the output.
-Stored as *tinyint(2)* in the database
+   - Description: True, password updated.
+False, update refused

 - Output: status
    - Type: String
-   - Description: Describe the output.
-Stored as *tinyint(2)* in the database
+   - Description: Describes the error, only when success is false

 ## Examples of Use
 ```